Are Old People Depressed? Depression In Older Adults

 Depression can be a serious mental health condition that often affects how you think, feel, and behave.
-Many older adults may experience depression, which can present differently than it does in younger adults.
+It is also known as clinical depression or major depressive disorder.
+Many older people may experience depression, which can present differently than it does in younger people.
 Older adults living with depression may experience higher levels of anhedonia, cognitive changes, and sleeping pattern shifts than younger adults.
 Medical conditions may contribute to the development of depression in older adults more frequently than in younger adults as well.
 Therapy can be an effective treatment method for depression, no matter your age, and online therapy can provide a convenient alternative if in-person therapy isn’t available.

 Getty/AnnaStills